swank-rats/docs/in/robot/robot.md

 from ws4py.websocket import WebSocket
 ```

 The `WebSocket <ws4py.websocket.WebSocket>` class should be sub-classed by your application.
-To the very least we
+At the very least we
 suggest you override the `received_message(message) <ws4py.websocket.WebSocket.received_message>` method so
 that you can process incoming messages.

-For instance a straightforward echo application would look like this:
+For instance a straight forward echo application would look like this:

 ```python
 class EchoWebSocket(WebSocket):